How to Bypass Cloudflare in 2024: The 9 Best Methods

 Click to open the image in full screen

 Be sure to clear your cookies so that Cloudflare will place you in the waiting room again.
-Keeping your developer tools open, navigate to AW LAB.
+Keeping your developer tools open, navigate to G2.

 You'll notice that within a few milliseconds after the "initial challenge" script loads, your XHR breakpoint gets triggered (before the first POST request is sent).